apptainer/apptainer-userdocs/definition_files.rst

 The ``file2`` is created at the root of the file system **within the container**.

-In later versions of apptainer the ``%files`` section is provided as a safer alternative to copying files from the host system into the container during the build.
+In later versions of Apptainer the ``%files`` section is provided as a safer alternative to copying files from the host system into the container during the build.
 Because of the potential danger involved in running the ``%setup`` scriptlet with elevated privileges on the host system during the build, it's